XelerT/hashtable/README.md

  5 | rol            | for i in strlen(word): hash = rol(hash) ^ word[i]
  6 | crc32          | ...

-Element distribution for each function is on the graph (y - number of elements in list, x - list number):
+Element distribution for each function is on the graph (vertical axis - number of elements in list, horizontal axis - list number):

 ![Alt graphs](https://github.com/XelerT/hashtable/blob/main/imgs/graphs.png)